The Members of

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES PURSUANT TO SECTION188(1) OF THE COMPANIES ACT 2013:

 There were no contracts or arrangements or transactions with any related parties whichcould be considered material in accordance with the policy of the Company during the yearunder review.
 Hence the Company is not required to disclose details of the related partytransactions in Form AOC-2 pursuant to clause (h) of sub-section (3) of Section 134 of theAct and Rule 8(2) of the Companies (Accounts) Rules 2014.

-Particulars as per Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules
+2013 and Rule 5(1) and 5 (2) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules

 |(i) the steps taken or impact on conservation of energy; ||NIL |